Welcome to my trip report on Malindo Air ATR-72 joyride!

-Do take note that if you want to do the check in when flying with Malindo, your browser must have flash in order to access it.
-Some of us didn't check in and we tried to do so at the apartment, but were unable to do so.
+Do take note that if you want to do the check-in when flying with Malindo, your browser must have flash to access it.
+Some of us didn't check-in and we tried to do so at the apartment but were unable to do so.
 Anyway, this was a small issue.

 At Subang Airport